frescobaldi/frescobaldi/frescobaldi_app/userguide/midi_import.md

-=== Import Midi ===
+=== Import MIDI ===

-Using {menu_import}, you can import a Midi file using the command line tool `midi2ly` from the LilyPond package.
+Using {menu_import}, you can import a MIDI file using the command line tool `midi2ly` from the LilyPond package.

 In this dialog there are two tabs.
 In the first you can set some parameters for the midi2ly import.
 In the second you can set some actions on the imported LilyPond source code.

 Your settings in both tabs are remembered until the next time you use this dialog.